 Attendance at a Hearing or Deposition.
 If this subpoena commands you to appear at a hearing or deposition, you must appear at the place, date and time designated in this subpoena unless either: (1) you file a timely motion with the court and the court quashes or modifies the subpoena; or (2) you are not a party or a party’s officer and this subpoena commands you to travel to a place other than: (a) the county where you reside or you transact business in person; or (b) the county where you were served with the subpoena or within forty (40) miles from the place of service; or (c) such other convenient place fixed by a court order.
 See Rule 45(b)(3)(B) and Rule 45(e)(2)(A)(ii) of the Arizona Rules of Civil Procedure.
 See also “Your Right To Object To This Subpoena” section below.

 Production of Documentary Evidence.
 If this subpoena commands you to produce and permit inspection, copying, testing, or sampling of designated documents, electronically stored information, or tangible things, you must make the items available at the place, date, and time designated in this subpoena, and in the case of electronically stored information, in the form or forms requested, unless you provide a good faith written objection to the party or attorney who served the subpoena.
-You may object to the production of electronically stored information from sources that you identify as not reasonably accessible because of undue burden or expense., See Rule 45(c)(2)(D) and (c)(5) of the Arizona Rules of Civil Procedure.
-See also “Your Right To Object To This Subpoena” section below.
+You may object to the production of electronically stored information from sources that you identify as not reasonably accessible because of undue burden or expense, the good-faith routine operation of an electronic information system, or the good-faith and consistent application of a document retention policy.
+See Rule 45(c)(2)(D) of the Arizona Rules of Civil Procedure.
+Other grounds for objection are described in the “Your Right To Object To This Subpoena” section below.
 If this subpoena does not specify a form for producing electronically stored information, you may produce it in native form or in another reasonably usable form that will enable the receiving party to have the same ability to access, search, and display the information as the responding person, but you need not produce the same electronically stored information in more than one form.
 See Rule 45(c)(2)(B) and (C) of the Arizona Rules of Civil Procedure.

 If the subpoena commands you to produce documents, you have the duty to produce the designated documents as they are kept by you in the usual course of business, or you may organize the documents and label them to correspond with the categories set forth in the subpoena.
 See Rule 45(c)(4) of the Arizona Rules of Civil Procedure.